Rifling: Design

 Rifling may not begin immediately forward of the chamber.
-There may be an unrifled throat ahead of the chamber so a cartridge may be chambered without pushing the bullet into the rifling.
-This reduces the force required to load a cartridge into the chamber, and prevents leaving a bullet stuck in the rifling when an unfired cartridge is removed from the chamber.
-The specified diameter of the throat may be somewhat greater than groove diameter, and may be enlarged by use if hot powder gas melts the interior barrel surface when the rifle is fired.
+There may be an unrifled throat ahead of the chamber, so a cartridge may be chambered without pushing the bullet into the rifling.
+This reduces the force required to load a cartridge into the chamber and prevents a bullet from being left stuck in the rifling when an unfired cartridge is removed from the chamber.
+The specified diameter of the throat may be somewhat greater than the groove diameter, and may be enlarged by use if hot powder gas melts the interior barrel surface when the rifle is fired.
 Freebore is a groove-diameter length of smoothbore barrel without lands forward of the throat.
-Freebore allows the bullet to transition from static friction to sliding friction and gain linear momentum prior to encountering the resistance of increasing rotational momentum.
+Freebore allows the bullet to transition from static friction to sliding friction and gain linear momentum before encountering the resistance of increasing rotational momentum.
 Freebore may allow more effective use of propellants by reducing the initial pressure peak during the minimum volume phase of internal ballistics before the bullet starts moving down the barrel.
-Barrels with freebore length exceeding the rifled length have been known by a variety of trade names including paradox.
+Barrels with freebore length exceeding the rifled length have been known by a variety of trade names, including paradox.